emberjs/guides/source/templates/conditionals.md

-Conditional statements bring a minimum of logic into Ember templating.
 Statements like `if` and `unless` are implemented as built-in helpers.
-Helpers can be invoked three ways.
+Helpers can be invoked three ways, each of which is illustrated below with conditionals.

 The first style of invocation is **inline invocation**.
 This looks similar to displaying a property, but helpers accept arguments.
 For example: